 Choose a hallway or longer room in your home.
 As you walk from one side of the room to another, gently bring your right knee up to meet your right elbow.
 On the next step, do the left side.
 Do this 5 to 10 times on each side.

 7. Cross Body Knee to Elbow Walking

-Much like the stretch just prior to this one, choose a space for walking.
+Much like the stretch above, choose a space for walking.
 As you walk, cross your right knee to meet your left elbow.
 Do this five to ten times per side.

 8. Door Frame Grabber